Cutleast/SSE-Auto-Translator/README.md

 # Description

 This tool allows you to translate entire modlists with relatively little effort.
 It utilizes AI-based language detection to automatically identify necessary translations in your modlist.
-The tool then efficiently searches for available translations of the original mods on Nexus Mods and downloads them (automated downloads are exclusively available for Nexus Mods Premium users).
+The tool then searches for available translations of the original mods on Nexus Mods and downloads them (automated downloads are exclusively available for Nexus Mods Premium users).
 SSE-AT manages all installed translations in a single database and injects them into the game using the Dynamic String Distributor SKSE plugin, without modifying any plugins or "downgrading" the original plugins in case of outdated translations.
 Additionally, the tool also features a built-in editor for creating and editing translations yourself and has support for Google Translator and DeepL API.